-How is a Breast Reduction Performed?
+How Are Breast Reductions Performed?

 A breast reduction refers to any plastic surgical procedure that reduces the size of the breast.
 The two most popular techniques involve only a difference in the incision pattern.
 The first is a vertical scar breast reduction with the final scar being shaped like a lollipop and the second is a “keyhole” pattern whose final scar is shaped like an anchor.
 It involves removing breast tissue and excess breast skin as well as elevating the nipples and reducing the diameter of the areolas.
 Both of these procedures have been reliable and proven over many years and millions of patients.

 Any time you have surgery there is a risk of a complication.
 Thankfully, most are not severe and usually just a minor nuisance to an otherwise normal recovery.
 A hematoma is a collection of blood under the breast that may require going back for a procedure to remove the old blood.
 A seroma is a collection of fluid that may require removal with a small needle aspiration.
 Fat necrosis occurs when some of the fatty tissue of the breast doesn’t get enough blood supply and it could become firm and form some oil discharge.
 This often resolves by itself.
-Poor scarring is always a possibility if patients inherently heal poorly or if the procedure wasn’t performed properly.
+Poor breast reduction scarring is always a possibility if patients inherently heal poorly or if the procedure wasn’t performed properly.

 Loss of the nipple and areola is very rare but obviously not a good thing.
 Wound healing problems are not uncommon and often small and limited to the area where the vertical scar meets the inframammary fold.
 Local treatment is all that is needed.
-Probably the most common complaint I hear from patients who have had previous breast reductions performed elsewhere is that their breasts have not been made small enough and the same issues exist as before surgery.
+Probably the most common complaint I hear from patients who have had previous breast reductions performed elsewhere is that their breasts have not been made small enough and the same issues exist as before breast reduction surgery.
 As always, some surgeons simply get better results from their reductions because of experience and training.
 Results can be imperfect in terms of symmetry and nipple-areola complex location because of poor quality surgery.
 Choose your plastic surgeon carefully.

 The sensitivity of the nipples may be reduced after a breast reduction but total numbness is uncommon.
-It is usually possible to breast feed after a breast reduction procedure but this is not guaranteed.
+It is usually possible to breastfeed after a breast reduction procedure but this is not guaranteed.

-What is a Breast Reduction Recovery Like?
+What is Breast Reduction Surgery Recovery Like?

-Interestingly enough, a breast reduction is less painful that a breast augmentation!
-This is so because in a breast augmentation a breast implant is placed below the muscle and the discomfort comes from the immediate stretching of the chest muscle.
+Interestingly enough, breast reduction surgery is less painful that a breast augmentation!
+This is so because with breast augmentation surgery, a breast implant is placed below the muscle and the discomfort comes from the immediate stretching of the chest muscle.
 A breast reduction is associated with moderate discomfort typically managed with oral pain medication for 2 days and then patients use non-narcotics like Motrin or Aleve.
 Several days of recovery is needed before your return back to work.
 Exercise can start in about 10 days to two weeks.
 A soft supportive bra is used for several weeks followed by the bra of your choice.
 Breast shaping after a reduction is important to achieve that “implanted” look.
 This means using a bra that forms your breast into a perky shape and keeping it that way for 4 months after the procedure.
 As the breast heals internally with scar formation, your breast will stay the shape of the bra.
 After 30 years doing this type of work, I like to focus on the wonderful results that are possible with the appropriate techniques during and after the actual procedure.

 It depends.
-If your breasts are large enough based on your height and weight (BMI), your health insurance may cover the cost of a breast reduction.
+If your breasts are large enough based on your height and weight (BMI), your health insurance may cover the cost of breast reduction surgery.
 The best way to determine this is to reach out to your insurance company and ask them.
 Remember that your particular insurance plan may have a select group of plastic surgeons who are able to accept your insurance.
 Make sure they are good at what they do.
 At Westlake Plastic Surgery, I perform about 50 breast reductions per year but we don’t accept any insurance and these patients are “self-pay”.